TheFes/cheapest-energy-hours/documentation/3-advanced_data.md

 The attribute in which the enery plots are stored.
 ***
 ### **program** <span style="color:grey">_string (default: none)_</span>
 Description of data used in the energy plot sensor.
-Automatically adds the weight and number of weight points based on the energy plot.
+Automatically adds the weight, number of weight points and kWh based on the energy plot.

 ## EXAMPLE